pipin-dev/Pipin-dev/README.md

 - Implementing modular service layers and DTO-based data transfers
 - Integrating with external APIs for patient and billing data synchronization

-Currently, I’m preparing to pursue a **career opportunity as a Backend Java Developer in Australia**, focusing on continuous learning and international collaboration.

 ---

 ### 🎯 Goals